sawyer-greaves/lab-wiki-test/lab_equipment/UR5e.md

 - `ur_robot_driver` - driver / hardware interface for communication with UR robots.

 The documentation explaining setup and usage of the ROS 2 driver is a little disorganized because it was written and improved gradually over the course of several ROS releases (ROS Foxy through ROS Humble).
 However, as they improved the documentation, Universal Robots didn't really retroactively update it in branches for prior ROS releases (e.g. the release for ROS Foxy).
 In earlier releases (ROS Foxy) the documentation was basically all in the README file for the [Universal_Robots_ROS2_Driver][ros2driver-repo] repository.
-By the time of the release for ROS Humble, the repository README is still the starting place for the documentation, but the majority of the official driver documentation is found on docs.ros.org:
+By the time of the release for ROS Humble, the repository README is still the starting place for the documentation, but the majority of the official driver documentation was moved to docs.ros.org:

 - [Driver Documentation][driver-docs]

-Subtle things have changed with each release making it hard to recommend

-This wiki page attempts to unify this information such that it can be used as the main starting point and refers to the driver repository README for any information not described here.
+If you are using ROS Humble, simply start at the README for the [Universal_Robots_ROS2_Driver][ros2driver-repo] repository which will link to the driver documentation linked above.
+Unfortunately, if you are using an earlier ROS release, neither the README nor the documentation link above are perfect resources alone because the README is incomplete and makes you believe that you have to build the driver from source and the documentation on docs.ros.org (which is aimed at the release for ROS Humble) has subtle differences from earlier releases (e.g. the launch files are in different packages for ROS Humble and ROS Foxy).
+Probably the best course of action is to start at the README for any given release and then supplement with the docs.ros.org documentation.
+Honestly, the docs.ros.org documentation can treated as the primary documentation, you just need to be familiar with the few differences if you are using earlier releases like ROS Foxy.
+These differences are basically: 1) the package where a launch file is found, and 2) whether a package dependency has been released on the ROS 2 APT repository (in which case you would need to build that package from source).

+**Setup Already Completed**

+The IP address of the UR5e has been configured to `192.168.1.102`.
+The UR5e already has the **External Control** URCap installed and configured to talk to a host PC with the IP address `192.168.1.101`.
+A program using the URCap has also already been made called `Control_with_ROS.urp`.

+**Installing the Driver**

 Since ROS Foxy, the driver packages have been released on the ROS 2 APT repository and therefore can be easily installed on Linux using the APT package manager: